 - About Us

-Explore our workgroups.
-Become a member to join one yourself.
+Explore our workgroups below.
+Become a member to join one yourself!

-HTNG Workgroups are compromised of groups of people who meet regularly to solve industry challenges.
+HTNG Workgroups are comprised of groups of people who meet regularly to solve industry challenges.
 When problems are identified, workgroup members collaborate to solve the issue and create an end deliverable.
-In addition to solving challenges, workgroups provide excellent opportunity for interaction between members to help form customer, supplier and partner relationships.
+In addition to solving challenges, workgroups provide excellent opportunities for interaction between members to help form customer, supplier and partner relationships.